Post surgical pain treatment - adults

 Ways you receive pills or shots include:

 Most pills or shots provide relief for 4 to 6 hours or longer.
-If the medicines do not manage your pain well enough, ask your provider about:
+If the medicines do not manage your pain well enough, ask your surgeon or nurse about: